lazaratan/lazaratan.github.io/_pages/about.md

 subtitle: I am a Ph.D.
 Candidate at the <a href='https://www.utoronto.ca/'>University of Toronto</a> in <a href='https://www.ece.utoronto.ca/'>The Department of Electrical & Computer Engineering</a> and the <a href='https://vectorinstitute.ai/'>Vector Institute</a>.

 profile:
-  align: center
+  align: centre
   image: laz_pic.jpg
-  image_circular: False # crops the image to make it circular
+  image_circular: false # crops the image to make it circular
   more_info: l.atanackovic@mail.utoronto.ca
     #<p>555 your office number</p>
     #<p>123 your address street</p>